 - Avoiding tobacco products.

-How can prostate cancer screening detect the disease?
+How is prostate cancer screening conducted at FirstMed?

-Ultrasound examination: This provides a highly accurate picture and immediate feedback on the state of the prostate.
-Ultrasound can screen out prostate cancer with high probability, even if it has not yet produced symptoms.
-A full bladder is necessary for a proper ultrasound examination.
-Drink plenty of fluids and refrain from urinating before the screening test.
+Ultrasound provides a highly accurate picture and immediate feedback on the state of the prostate.
+For proper examination a full bladder is necessary— drink plenty of fluids and refrain from urinating before the screening test.

 Conclusion